ashleydeyoung/passwordgenerator/README.md

 # passwordgenerator

-This task was to generate a random password depending on certain criteria from the user.
+This task was to generate a random password depending on certain criteria from the user, so that the password is strong for greater security.